-Take full advantage of the global marketplace with a CMS built for international growth.
+Take full advantage of the global marketplace with an e-commerce CMS built for international growth.
 Here’s how.

 A CMS enables an e-commerce site owner to structure and populate their website with a constant flow of up-to-date content through a user-friendly interface.